/ By Julia Scott

 My personal favorite.
 Hire a junior or high school student to prep dinner for you.

-They can defrost meat, wash and chop vegetables, prep the rice, pasta, or potatoes, and even take inventory of your pantry and freezer so you know what you have on hand.
+rice, pasta, or potatoes, and even take inventory of your pantry and

 Julia Scott helps people save money on basic expenses everyday on BargainBabe.com.